vtardia/aws-reinvent-2012/wed/Scaleble-Media-Processing.md

 Also mentioned gluster for shared file systems.

-There was a morning session "Media Ingest and Storage Solutions with AWS" which might be wroth trying to get the video for.
+There was a morning session "Media Ingest and Storage Solutions with AWS" which might be worth trying to get the video for.